 Risk factors include having other family members with periodic paralysis.
 It affects men more often than women.

 Symptoms include attacks of muscle weakness or loss of muscle movement (paralysis) that come and go.
 There is normal muscle strength between attacks.

 Attacks usually begin in childhood.
 How often the attacks occur varies.
 Some people have several attacks a day.
-Attacks typically last only 1 to 2 hours, but can sometimes last as long as a day.
 They are usually not severe enough to need therapy.
 Some people have associated myotonia, in which they cannot immediately relax their muscles after use.